NickG-Math/Mackey/Doc.md

 * See the page \ref use for a tutorial on using the library.

 * As for compiler support, the latest version of the code is always tested with the latest versions of Clang (Linux) and MSVC (Windows).
-Much less frequently, testing is performed with GCC 9.2 (Linux), Clang (MacOS) and the Intel Compiler (Linux and Windows).
+Much less frequently, testing is performed with GCC (Linux), Clang on MacOS and the Intel Compiler (Linux and Windows).
 Remember to use the option ```-std=c++17```.
 For more information on compiler options, see the \ref perf page.

 \section status Current Status